redis/redis-doc/docs/manual/optimization/benchmarks.md

 aggregating queries in the same way (pipelining) and use a similar number of connections, the comparison is actually meaningful.

-When very efficient servers are benchmarked (and stores like Redis or memcached definitely fall in this category), it may be difficult to saturate the server.
-Sometimes, the performance bottleneck is on client side, and not server-side.
-In that case, the client (i.e. the benchmark program itself) must be fixed, or perhaps scaled out, in order to reach the maximum throughput.
+When you're benchmarking a high-performance, in-memory database like Redis, it may be difficult to saturate the server.
+Sometimes, the performance bottleneck is on client side, and not the server-side.
+In that case, the client (i.e., the benchmarking program itself) must be fixed, or perhaps scaled out, to reach the maximum throughput.

 ### Factors impacting Redis performance